Previous years' general terms and conditions can be found at the bottom of the page.

 The administrating organisation shall submit a final financial report no later than three months after the end of the availability period.
 The financial report shall be submitted according to the Swedish Research Council’s instructions.
 The Swedish Research Council may decide that the financial report shall be submitted at another time.

-5.3 Final financial report if funding is discontinued or the activities are terminated early
+5.3 Final financial report if funding is discontinued or the grant is terminated early for other reasons

-If the Swedish Research Council decides that the funding shall be discontinued or if the activities are terminated early, the administrating organisation shall submit a final financial report to the Swedish Research Council within 30 days.
-The time is calculated from the day the activities were terminated early or the day the Swedish Research Council decided to discontinue the payment of funding.
-The Swedish Research Council may decide that the financial report shall be submitted at another time.
+If the Swedish Research Council decides that the funding shall be discontinued or if the grant is terminated early for other reasons, the administrating organisation shall submit a final financial report to the Swedish Research Council according to what follows from the decision.

 5.4 Final financial report after changing administrating organisations

-If the Swedish Research Council has decided on a change of administration organisations, the retiring administrating organisation shall submit a final financial report to the Swedish Research Council within 30 days after the Swedish Research Council’s decision.
+If the Swedish Research Council has decided to approve a change of administration organisations, the retiring administrating organisation shall submit a final financial report and repay unused funding to the Swedish Research Council according to what follows from the decision.

 5.5 Repayment of unused funding